 A new and invaluable resource, Church Clarity serves as an organization advocating policy disclosure on church websites.
 For LGBTQ Christians, it's an all-too-common refrain when we share our spiritual journeys: We visit a church whose public message is "come as you are", find it comfortable and welcoming, become involved, and learn through inevitable confrontation with leadership that we're not allowed to serve or participate where we had hoped.
 Church Clarity seeks to preempt these conflicts by scoring churches on their transparency; by doing this, it's much easier for LGBTQ Christians to find safe and inclusive congregations.
 They recently added a Women in Leadership category as part of a broadening in Church Clarity's work.
 If you'd like to be involved, you can submit scores for churches and volunteer to update the database.

 Kevin Garcia, a prominent figure in gay Christian circles, blogs on their experiences, sexuality, and what faith looks like for those like us.
-His podcast is every bit worth your time, and you can even find me on episode forty-five!
+Their podcast is every bit worth your time, and you can even find me on episode forty-five!

 Laura is a personal favorite of mine, writing honestly and vulnerably on her journey out of fundamentalism, evangelicalism, and what life looks like on the other side.
 Her story is difficult, worth knowing, and you'll find what she has to say deeply moving.
 For those who've walked similar paths, her posts resonate in profound ways.
 Plus, I’ve had the privilege of redesigning her website!
 Check it out.

 Julie is another personal hero of mine, formerly a writer for Spiritual Friendship with prominent, celibate gay Christians like Wesley Hill and Eve Tushnet.
 Julie became affirming of herself and LGBTQ persons and publicly shared her journey.

 Much like myself, Caitlin was a student in an evangelical college setting writing publicly and without apology on her experiences, theology, and sexual ethics.
 She's also very funny, stylish, and kind, so be sure to check out her social media.